Tarmean/Gistory.vim/README.md

 ## Config

 Gistory defaults to fairly aggressive diff settings to ignore whitespace with `set diffopt+=hiddenoff,iblank,iwhiteeol,algorithm:histogram`.
 Set `g:gistory_skip_options` to configure your own.
 There are situations where e.g. trailing whitespace can affect semantics so be careful when merging.

+Set `g:gistory_no_format` to skip the warning if you do not have coc.nvim installed.